-The Federal Agency for Nuclear Control is currently conducting feasibility studies for the installation of automatic and continuous measuring stations for gamma radiation present in surface water.
-If this type of stations was used in the future, continuous data would be available, among other things, to demonstrate more fully that Belgium is meeting its national and international obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.
+The Federal Agency for Nuclear Control have decided to install new automatic and continuous measuring stations for gamma radiation present in surface water.
+Continuous data will be used among others to demonstrate more fully more fully that Belgium is meeting its national and international obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.